convox/console-app/README.md

 10. Verify the rack appears in the Console UI by navigating to the "Racks" tab (may take up to 30 seconds after `convox rack mv` command)

 ### Create an AWS Runtime Integration

+> **Note**: Ensure you're authenticated to the AWS Console on the account where you installed the rack before proceeding.

 1. Go to the "Integrations" page in the Console
 2. Click the "+" button in the Runtime tab